The PubSub+ Messaging API for Python supports the following message exchange patterns:

 For more information, see Message Exchange Patterns.

-For the list of features that are supported for the PubSub+ Messaging API for Python, see the Python column in the table in Feature Summary for the PubSub+ Messaging APIs.
+For the list of features that are supported for the PubSub+ Messaging API for Python, see the Python column in the table in Feature Support in PubSub+ Messaging APIs.

 These tutorials help you to quickly get up to speed developing applications using the Solace PubSub+ Messaging API for Python.
 As part of using Python, you might want to use an integrated development environment.
 To ensure the code hints work properly, you may need to configure your IDE settings.
-For more information, see Using an Integrated Development Environment.
+For more information, see Python API.

 Before you can start working with the API, you must have access to a PubSub+ event broker.
 For more information about PubSub+ event brokers, see Getting Started with PubSub+ Event Brokers.